mo574216/network-security-attacks-tutorial/docs/foundations.md

 Security failures appear when the defender assumes that input is only data, while the downstream component interprets part of that input as **structure**, **control**, or **code**.

 That is the heart of **injection**.
 OWASP defines injection as a class of application flaws in which untrusted input is sent to an interpreter and causes the interpreter to execute part of that input as commands.
-That description captures SQL injection, command injection, and several related problems. :contentReference[oaicite:11]{index=11}
+That description captures SQL injection, command injection, and several related problems.

-The same underlying logic appears in:

 - SQL injection: input is treated as query logic,
 - XSS: input is emitted into a browser execution context,
 - command injection: input is interpreted by a shell or system command processor,
-- buffer overflow: input crosses an allocation boundary and corrupts nearby memory or control data. :contentReference[oaicite:12]{index=12}
+- buffer overflow: input crosses an allocation boundary and corrupts nearby memory or control data.

 So one of the strongest foundations for students is this: